KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

 * Live video streaming with video archive and "message" resources updated weekly
 * Share buttons
 * Up-to-date calendar
-* Messages accepted online
+* Messages accepted via website

 Cons:
 * Somewhat outdated looking design; gimmicky lighthouse gif at the top of site; use of whitespace could be better
 * Drop-down menu slightly convoluted
 * Lack of obvious photos = missed opportunity
 * Apparent lack of a blog
-* Archive that looks as though it stopped being updated years ago
+* Archive looks as though it stopped being updated years ago

 ### New Jerusalem Church